Fatal crash: Pedestrian dies after being hit by truck in Onehunga

 Advertisement

-Police and emergency crews attended the incident at the corner of Onehunga Mall and Mount Smart Rd at 10.40am.
-She was struck by a truck cab.
+Police and emergency crews attended the incident at the corner of Onehunga Mall and Mt Smart Rd at 10.40am. .

 The Serious Crash Unit is in attendance.

-The road is currently closed on Onehunga Mall between Trafalgar St and Mount Smart Rd.
+The road is currently closed on Onehunga Mall between Trafalgar St and Mt Smart Rd.